 Santiago had a global impact as she flew to Geneva, Switzerland and served as legal officer of the United Nations High Commission for Refugees, and also worked as a legal consultant to the Philippines Embassy in Washington D.C.
 She was the first Filipino and the first Asian from a developing country to be elected as judge at the International Criminal Court (ICC) in 2011.
 Due to illness, she declined the offer- which over time led to her unfortunate death in 2016.

-She was named Laureate of the Asian Novel Price for Government Service, and in 2018 was granted the Quezon Service Cross- the highest award the Republic grants (which her husband accepted on her behalf).
+She was named Laureate of the Asian Nobel Prize, known as the Ramon Magsaysay Award for Government Service, and in 2018 was granted the Quezon Service Cross- the highest award the Republic grants (which her husband accepted on her behalf).

 Even today, she is remembered as a bold leader, a charismatic personality, and a woman of power.
 One that was always able to call on propaganda, lies, and corruption from politicians- which is what people admired her most for.